huulloves/distil-database/README.md

-# distil
+# distil database

-**distil** will be a local-first python tool built to connect to datasets and distill complex, quantified data into clear, human-readable insight... in the user's voice, on their terms.
+**distil database** will be a local-first python tool built to connect to datasets and distill complex, quantified data into clear, human-readable insight... in the user's voice, on their terms.

 ## purpose
-**distil** will, hopefully, server anyone — no matter their education or language level — access and understand data in a way that makes sense to them. it won’t gatekeep info. it will let you ask questions, get summaries, and trace patterns, while honoring how *you* think and speak.
+**distil database** will, hopefully, server anyone — no matter their education or language level — access and understand data in a way that makes sense to them. it won’t gatekeep info. it will let you ask questions, get summaries, and trace patterns, while honoring how *you* think and speak.